vlasovskikh/obraz/doc/jekyll.md

 * No command line options

-    Obraz has no command line options and arguments.
-The site source is always the current directory, the site destination is always `_site`.
+    Obraz has no command line options (apart from `--help`) and it accepts only one required command line argument: the site source.
+The site destination is always `_site`.
 You can specify options only via configuration parameters in `_config.yml`.

 * Permalink syntax